Academic Publications |

 “On the Case Against Revolution in Hobbes' Leviathan : An Environmental Perspective”

 Institute for Contemporary Ethics (ICE), North-West University, Potchefstroom Campus, South Africa.
-Nov 6, 2025. [poster]
+Nov 6, 2025. [talk poster]

 Terminology Development Consultative Workshop for Philosophy - Translating English Language Philosophical Concepts to Setswana (for a new Setswana language dictionary and online app of philosophical concepts).